ngxs/store/docs/recipes/immutability-helpers.md

 }
 ```

 Although this code will work but unfortunately it's complicated to maintain and accompany.
-It's not self-descriptive and will be daunting for upcoming developers
+It's not self-descriptive and will be daunting for upcoming developers.

 ## Solutions